moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ## Alternative Solutions

-* Build a [Security Token Service][7]
+- Build a [Security Token Service][7]
-  * Pros: Standards compliant solution
+  - Pros: Standards compliant solution
-  * Cons: Additional up front effort and maintenance is required before we can realize any value.
+  - Cons: Additional up front effort and maintenance is required before we can realize any value.
-* Migrating to the [GitLab OAuth2 provider][10]
+- Migrating to the [GitLab OAuth2 provider][10]
-  * Pros: Standards compliant solution
+  - Pros: Standards compliant solution
-  * Cons: More effort is required up front before any value can be realized
+  - Cons: More effort is required up front before any value can be realized
-* Do nothing
+- Do nothing
-  * Pros: No work required
+  - Pros: No work required
-  * Cons: See the Motivation section of this document for details
+  - Cons: See the Motivation section of this document for details

+## Additional Information

+- [Token Generation][11]
+- [Token Generation Option][12]
+- [Token Generation Entry Point][13]
+- [User Discovery][14]

 [1]: https://docs.gitlab.com/ee/ci/jobs/ci_job_token.html
 [2]: https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/runner_tokens/